To empower America's entrepreneurs to build a thriving and inclusive economy

 - Small business outreach: We use an array of channels (social media, email blasts, events, newsletters) to regularly engage our network of small business owners and organizations.
 We also work with our partners to distribute our educational resources to their members.

-- Online resources: We have developed several websites to provide on-demand information for small business owners on a host of topics, including access to capital, retirement security and healthcare and other workforce benefits.
+- Online resources: We have developed and maintain several websites, including Venturize.org, to provide on-demand information for small business owners on a host of topics, including access to capital, retirement security and healthcare and other workforce benefits.